 Click ✓ Activate in the toolbar at the top of the desktop to apply your configuration changes.

 3.4.8 Certificate Management

-The Certificate Management settings allow you to control the certificates used by the web client, the built-in SSL proxy and the OpenVPN server, to create templates to ease the creation of certificates and to enable OCSP/CRL services.
+Use the settings under Certificate Management to manage the certificates used by the integrated SSL proxy and OpenVPN server, to create templates that simplify the generation of certificates, and to manage your proxy CAs.